 A: No. The Workers Compensation Act, 2013 (the Act) prevents workers and employers from suing one another.
 However, employers may be subject to penalties if they violate the Act or The Occupational Health and Safety Act, 1993.
 If employers don’t meet their legal obligations under the Act, Occupational Health and Safety (OHS) can:

 A: All personal information held by the WCB is protected against unauthorized use or disclosure by The Freedom of Information and Protection of Privacy Act.
-Learn more about access to information and privacy concerns.
+Learn more about requesting information and privacy concerns.

 A: Yes.
 The WCB will deal with any representative that you authorize to act on your behalf.
 You can choose a family member, friend, union representative or someone else you trust.
 If you decide to choose a representative, you need to sign a letter of authorization addressed to your WCB customer care facilitator or fill out a form called Authorization Letter of Representation (WREP).

 If you are unable to give authorization because of a medical condition, the WCB may provide the nearest relative with the information they need to help with your claim.